YueLiPicasso/OCanrenTutorial/Main/peano/ctyp/README.md

 standard OCaml `ctyp` entry that is for the syntactic category of [type expressons](https://ocaml.org/releases/4.11/htmlman/types.html).

-The effect of the extension is that we define the type constructor `llist` for logic list types by:
+The effect of the extension is that we can define the type constructor `llist` for logic list types by:
 ```ocaml
 @type 'a llist = ocanren { ('a, !('a llist)) alist } with show    (* TyEq *)